 (HostGator Standard Plan Features)

-HostGator also offers hosting services specifically designed for WordPress users.
+HostGator also offers hosting services for WordPress users.
 Click on ‘WordPress Hosting’ in the menu to bring up the WordPress Cloud Hosting plans …

 You can compare different hosting plans …